 Hybrid airship will revolationalise the current way in which we transport speciality products and make the process more economic and safer.

 The movement of wind turbine components is not easy due to the sheer size and weight of the components involved requiring extensive coordination and an appreciation and understanding of the complexity involved in their transportation.

-According to the Global Wind Energy Council, the global market for wind energy continues to grow in excess of 10 percent per year.
-This means as many as 10,000 new turbines will need to be installed around the world over the next 20 years.
-Currently, the size of a wind turbine can be 100 meters or more, and the nacelle, tower and blade may easily weigh over 75, 24 and 9 tons respectively (Cotrell, Stehly, Johnson, Roberts, Parker, Scott & Heimiller, 2014).
-These dimensions often exceed the limits of U.S. infrastructure, making them difficult and costly to transport.
-This paper highlights the logistical and infrastructure challenges of transporting wind turbine blades from manufacturing facilities to enduser markets, and outlines a solution: Lockheed Martin’s Hybrid Airship.
+The global market for wind energy is continously growing each year.
+Due to the current rate of demand it is estimated that around 10,000 new turbines will be installed globally over the next 20 years.
+With the size of a wind turbine being 100 meters or more, and the nacelle, tower and blade may easily weigh over 75, 24 and 9 tons respectively (Cotrell, Stehly, Johnson, Roberts, Parker, Scott & Heimiller, 2014).
+These dimensions often exceed the limits of infrastructure in most countries, making them difficult and costly to transport.

 The initial route surveys were conducted based on the preliminary drawings of the blade.
 Along the planning, the blade size was increased in terms of width and overall height, which led to transport unit adjustments such as longer overhang due to the movement of the tip support point.
 All road modifications, like traffic signs positions and removal of trees had changed during the process.
 All these adjustments have been approved by the local authorities, police and the Danish road authorities.
 Strong relationships between all involved parties made this a smooth and safe operation.